ariga/atlas-operator/README.md

   * The `diff` policy defines a policy for planning the schema diff.
 In this example, we define a policy that will omit any `DROP INDEX` statements from the diff planned by Atlas.

+> The destructive of `lint` policy is enabled by default.
+To disable it, set the `destructive.error` field to `false`.

 ### Version checks

 The operator will periodically check for new versions and security advisories related to the operator.